ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction: Data Collection

 \subsection{Data Collection Process}

-We collected 186 dialogs containing 1735 user utterance turns of open-domain dialog data by deploying BlenderBot \citep{roller2020recipes} on Amazon Mechanical Turk (AMT) via LEGOEval \citep{li_arnold_yan_shi_yu_2021}.
-The AMT crowdworkers are L2 English speakers of at least intermediate proficiency.
-The workers are asked to converse with our chatbot for at least 10 turns (a turn is defined as a bot/user utterance pair) either about movies or the COVID-19 pandemic, resulting in a diverse set of utterances in the dataset.
-Workers interact with the bot using a typed interface (similar to a messaging app), though we plan to expand this to an ASR-driven system in future work.
+We collected 186 dialogs containing 1735 user utterance turns of open-domain dialog data by deploying BlenderBot \citep{roller2020recipes} on Amazon Mechanical Turk (AMT) via LEGOEval. \citep{li_arnold_yan_shi_yu_2021}.
+We decided to deploy BlenderBot, because it is open-sourced and because it has relatively good coherence, and is known for its engagement and human-like conversational qualities.

+The AMT crowd-workers who conversed with our bot are L2 English speakers of at least intermediate proficiency.
+The workers were asked to converse with our chatbot for at least 10 turns (a turn is defined as a bot/user utterance pair) either about movies or the COVID-19 pandemic; we chose these because of their universal experience and subjectivity of the two topics, resulting in a rich and diverse set of utterances in the dataset.
+Workers interacted with the bot using a typed interface, similar to a messaging app.
+We plan to expand this to an ASR-driven system as well as to additional conversational topics in future work.